Respected Trusted and Experienced National Highly-rated equine law leader

 Legal Profession Honors - Partial List

-- The Best Lawyers in America ® in 2013 and every consecutive year thereafter
+• The Best Lawyers in America ® Listed in 2013 and every year after for Commercial Litigation and Insurance Law

 - "Woman of the Year" in Michigan's legal profession in 2016 by Michigan Lawyers Weekly